MateiEduardPetrisor/HotKeyUtility/README.md

 # Changelog:
  - Add enable/disable hotkeys for network adapters.
- - removed reaquire default playback device hotkey.
+ - Removed reaquire default playback device hotkey.
  - Added configuration file for changing application parameters.
  - Added sample powershell script to generate your own self signed certificate for signing the app.
 ### Older versions can be found in the old folder of this repository.